ChubbyChuckles/CarsharingApplication/README.md

 All user-modifiable data (the SQLite database and `settings.json`) now live in `%APPDATA%\TableTennisRideShare` to avoid permission issues under `Program Files`.

+> The repository also includes an automated **Build and Publish MSI** GitHub Action (`.github/workflows/release-msi.yml`) that you can trigger manually or during a release to attach the installer to the GitHub release artifacts.

 ## 🧭 Using the App

 - The interface now uses a frameless dark chrome with built-in minimize, maximize/restore, and close controls; you can drag the custom title bar or the window edges to reposition or resize it.